apereo/cas/docs/cas-server-documentation/integration/Configuring-SAML-SP-Integrations.md

 # SAML SP Integrations

 CAS provides built-in integration support for a number of SAML2 service providers.
-Configuring these service providers is simply about declaring the relevant properties in the CAS configuration as well as the configuration module below.
+Configuring these service providers is about declaring the relevant properties in the CAS configuration as well as the configuration module below.
 Each integration, when configured appropriately, will register the service provider with the CAS service registry as a SAML SP and will follow a recipe (that is documented by the SP publicly) to configure attribute release policies, name ids and entity IDs.
 If you need to, you can review the registration record inside the CAS service registry to adjust options.